grin-compiler/grin/GRIN-LLVM-CodeGen.md

       tag N
   - new transformation: llvm-monomorphisation makes GRIN monomorphic in LLVM type system (using HPT result)

+  - GRIN transformations must not lose information.
+If the information is only stored in the TAG info table then the TAG info table must be part of the GRIN language. e.g. as types

 LLVM bitcast experiments
   - convert i16 to <i8,i8>